This professional is available for new clients.

 Humanistic therapy is focused on helping people overcome their difficulties through personal growth.

-My first years after qualifying, with a Diploma in Humanistic counselling, back in 2002 were spent working mainly with people who were affected by drugs and/or alcohol.
-I worked with both young people and adults
+My first years after qualifying, with a Diploma in Humanistic counselling, back in 2002 were spent working mainly with people who were affected by drugs and/or alcohol and addictions.
+This was both people who used substances and people who supported those using substances.
+I worked with both young people and adults.

-Following on from that I moved to a domestic abuse service.
-During this time I developed my private practise and worked with both males and females who presented with a variety of issues.
+Following on from that I moved to Women's Aid, a domestic abuse service.
+During this time I developed my private practice and currently work with both males and females who presented with a variety of issues.
 I find that although clients may contact to refer with a specific issue, it may not always be the issue that they want to address so I am happy to be led, in a truly person centred way, by the needs of the individual.

-I currently work with adults and young people who present with an array of different issues ranging from trauma, stress, sadness, depression, dissociation, self esteem, confidence, anxiety, family/relationship issues and phobias, to name but a few.
+I currently work with adults and young people who present with an array of different concerns including trauma, stress, sadness, depression, dissociation, self esteem, disordered eating, self-confidence, anxiety, family/relationship issues, aging and retirement and phobias, to name but a few.

-In addition, I have a recognised qualification in working with young people and particularly enjoy working with teenagers, using a variety of ways to engage with them as talking therapies are not for everyone.
+In addition, I have a recognised qualification in working with children and young people and particularly enjoy working with young people and teenagers, using a variety of ways to engage with them as talking therapies are not for everyone.
 I try to work with all clients in a way that is best for them to express themselves.

-I have been a co-facilitator on courses including the first steps in counselling and on diploma counselling courses and have experience of working both long and short term with clients.
+I have experience of working both long and short term with clients.

 What you can expect in your first contact - phone call